My research spans theory and practice of statistical inference and machine learning:

 In 2017, I constructed with Prof. Elad a Massive Open Online Course (MOOC) on the theory and practice of sparse representations, under the edX platform.

 I am a recipient of the 2015 Zeff Fellowship, the 2017 Andrew and Erna Finci Viterbi Fellowship, the 2017 Irwin and Joan Jacobs Fellowship, the 2018–2020 Zuckerman Postdoctoral Fellowship, the 2018–2020 ISEF Postdoctoral Fellowship, the 2018–2020 Viterbi Fellowship for nurturing future faculty members, Technion, the 2019–2020 Koret Postdoctoral Scholarship, Stanford University, and the 2021-2022 Leaders in Science and Technology Career Advancement Chair (CAC), Technion.
-I was awarded the 2020 SIAG/IS Early Career Prize.
-I was awarded the 2020 Sheila Samson Prime Minister’s Prize for Global Innovation in Smart Mobility and Alternative Fuels for Transportation.
+I was awarded the 2020 SIAG/IS Early Career Prize, the 2020 Sheila Samson Prime Minister’s Prize for Global Innovation in Smart Mobility and Alternative Fuels for Transportation, and the 2021 IEEE Signal Processing Society Best Paper Award.
 Additionally, I recently received the prestigious 2021-2022 Alon scholarship.

 Y. Romano, R. F. Barber, C. Sabatti and E. J. Candès, With Malice Toward None: Assessing Uncertainty via Equalized Coverage, Harvard Data Science Review, 2020.
 Project website.
 Code.